wymeditor/wymeditor/docs/writing_plugins/api.rst

   Additionally, erroneous selections are performed by some browsers under certain conditions.

-  In light of this an effort has been made to provide reliable methods in WYMeditor for selection setting an getting.
+  In light of this, an effort has been made to provide reliable methods in WYMeditor for selection setting an getting.

-  Core as well as plugin contriubtors are highly recommended to use these methods and avoid using the Rangy API.
+  Core contributors, as well as plugin authors, are encouraged to use these methods and to avoid using the Rangy API directly.

-  If you find these methods lack a feature that you require then please file an issue describing your requirement so that we could look into answering it in a consistent and reliable way.
+  If you find these methods lack a feature that you require, then please file an issue_ describing your requirement so that we could look into answering it in a consistent and reliable way.

   Pull requests regarding this or any other issue are warmly welcomed.
+For detailed pull request recommendations, please see our documentation on :doc:`../wymeditor_development/contributing`.

 ``nodeAfterSel()``
 ==================